 Induction Year: 2006

-His family moved to Tyler in 1947.
-In 1949, while still in college, Bill helped organize, sponsor and run the first East Texas Open.
-Bill has remained faithful to overseeing and growing the event since its conception, including serving as tournament director for over 20 years.
-Bill also has played in the East Texas Open, and in 1966, after winning the tournament three of the four previous years, had the privilege of retiring the trophy he had originally donated in honor of his father.
+Lust's family moved to Tyler in 1947.
+In 1949, while still in college, he helped organize, sponsor and run the first East Texas Open.
+Lust remained faithful to overseeing and growing the event since its conception, including serving as tournament director for over 20 years.
+He also played in the East Texas Open, and in 1966, after winning the tournament three of the four previous years, had the privilege of retiring the trophy he had originally donated in honor of his father.

-Bill won the 1953 Dallas Open with partner James Schulze (1989 Hall of Fame Inductee).
-He went undefeated in tournament play from 1956 to 1958 with doubles partner Mutt Schulze.
+Lust won the 1953 Dallas Open with his partner, 1989 Hall of Fame Inductee James "Mutt" Schulze.
+He went undefeated in tournament play from 1956 to 1958 with Schulze.
 He won the Texas Sectional Doubles Championship in 1958.
-In 1985, Bill won the Men’s Singles 55 National Grass Championship in Germantown, PA.
-Bill continues to be a champion player, winning both the Texas Section Men’s 75 Singles and Doubles (with Ray Beall) Championship titles in 2005.
-Along with Walt Farrington, Harry Phillips, Bob Faulkner, he founded the Tyler Tennis & Swim Club which became the center of tennis in East Texas
+In 1985, Lust won the Men’s Singles 55 National Grass Championship in Germantown, Pennsylvania.
+Lust won the Texas Section Men’s 75 singles and doubles (with Ray Beall) titles in 2005.
+Along with Walt Farrington, Harry Phillips and Bob Faulkner, he founded Tyler Tennis & Swim Club which became the center of tennis in East Texas.